rdz-oss/BattyBirdNET-Pi/README.md

 * US species will be added soon

 ### Usage scenarios
-1. You are a person who is interested in nature, including bats, and are not afraid of a little setup work.
+1. You are a person who is interested in nature, including bats, and are not afraid of a little setup work?
 Put it in your garden or other place of interest and get recordings of the bat calls at night.
 See a daily and even yearly statistic of activity.
 If the classifier is not always right, so what?
-2. You are looking for a bat logger.
+2. You are looking for a bat logger?
 This solution will be triggered by bats, filters out most triggers by noise including cars and crickets.
 You can ignore the classifier results, download the data to your machine and use any software you like to determine the species.
 You will have a nice interface to work with inherited from BirdNET including system contols as well as WIFI connectivity.
 If placed within an existing WIFI networks, you can get all type of alarms you like to your phone, email, messenger etc.
 3. You are a nature conservancy or education group, a national park or the like?
-Offer a 24/7 live view into the bat life of your facilities, managed areas or similar.
+Offer a 24/7 live view into the bat life of your facilities, managed areas or similar?
 The interface can be opened to the internet.
-4. You want to have a global network of bat monitors like birdweather,com?
+4. You want to have a global network of bat monitors like birdweather.com?
 We are on the way to that.
 Once the classifiers are good enough - lets do it!
 For that: can you donate bat call data?
 This will help making better classifiers.
 4. You enjoy making thinks?
 Why not become a contributor ?
 There is need for testing, housing development, integration of ML components, data collection, software development.